ramonarellano/signering-docs/README.md

 pandoc manuell-portal-integrasjon.md --from gfm --to rst -s -o manuell-portal-integrasjon.rst --wrap=preserve
 ```

-It is important to use `wrap=preserve` to .
+It is important to use `wrap=preserve` to avoid splitting one-liners into multiple lines.

-A bunch of links may be wrong, but it is a good start!